NavanshGoel/DocIT/README.md

 #### We have also implemented a Voice Assistant that allows the user to go to any page on the website.

-#### More detail about the feature list and implementation can be found in the file attached.
+#### The doctor can also write a prescription to the patient while conducting the meeting.
+This can be later printed by the patient for future reference.

 ## Applications:
 ### In these Covid-19 related times, physical appointments with doctors can be a threat to both the patient and the doctors life.
 By providing online consultation facility, we reduce this risk extensively. - We are focussing more on user experience by providing all the functionalities in a single app giving users the ease of access.

 ## Future Scope:
 ### We would be scaling the app enabling higher number of users and seemless functionality implementation. - We would be improving the security of the application by enabling two factor authentication on multiple access points. - We would restrict the chat functionality between the doctor and the patient to a certain number of days.
 After the query period is exceeded the patient will have to pay an additional fee to consult the doctor via chat for the previous appointment.
+There is a transcript function that will allow the user to refer to the appointment once it is over.
+This is happening at the back end but the saving and viewing of this transcript has been kept as a future scope.